oriolcanades/blog/_posts/en/2025-04-27-deferred-credential-using-refresh-token.md

 Throughout my work on digital identity projects, I have encountered a recurring challenge: **how can we guarantee credential issuance when the process cannot be completed immediately?**

-Working with issuance flows based on the [OpenID for Verifiable Credential Issuance (OID4VCI)](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html) specification, the **Pre-Authorized Code** flow facilitates scenarios where the Wallet does not require an interactive authorization step.
-However, in **deferred issuance** scenarios involving manual validations or asynchronous processes, a critical question arises:
+Working with issuance flows based on the [OpenID for Verifiable Credential Issuance (OID4VCI)](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html) specification, the Pre-Authorized Code flow facilitates scenarios where the Wallet does not require an interactive authorization step.
+However, in deferred issuance scenarios involving manual validations or asynchronous processes, a critical question arises:
 **What happens if the Access Token expires before the credential is ready to be delivered?**

-In this post, I want to share how we addressed this challenge, the solutions we explored, and why using **Refresh Tokens** in Pre-Authorized Code flows becomes a key piece to ensure resilience in verifiable credential issuance.
+In this post, I want to share how we addressed this challenge, the solutions we explored, and why using Refresh Tokens in Pre-Authorized Code flows becomes a key piece to ensure resilience in verifiable credential issuance.

 ## A bit of context

-When a Credential Issuer cannot issue a credential immediately, it responds to the Wallet with a **transaction_id**, allowing the Wallet to retrieve the credential later via the **Deferred Credential Endpoint**.
+When a Credential Issuer cannot issue a credential immediately, it responds to the Wallet with a transaction_id, allowing the Wallet to retrieve the credential later via the Deferred Credential Endpoint.
 However, the specification establishes that:

-- The **Access Token** is required to access the Deferred Credential Endpoint.
+- The Access Token is required to access the Deferred Credential Endpoint.
 - As far as I have analyzed, there is no standardized mechanism to renew the Access Token in the Pre-Authorized Code flow.

-Although optional, the OID4VCI documentation allows the issuance of a **Refresh Token** at the Token Endpoint.
+Although optional, the OID4VCI documentation allows the issuance of a Refresh Token at the Token Endpoint.
 Implementing it properly becomes crucial in deferred issuance scenarios.

 Let's look at the use cases where it would be beneficial to leverage a Refresh Token in the Pre-Authorized Code flow.